RasmusBerg155/NMR/README.md

  - In the master branch, clone the program to run
- - Go to the mysql branch and download or copy the 3NF_EER_SQL.mwb file, and the DB&Diagram Creation.sql
+ - Go to the mysql branch and download or copy the 3NF_EER_SQL.mwb file, and the SQL.test.script.sql

 - Run your mysql Workbench, populate your tables and information by using the code from the sql files.